Charles A. Wickliffe

-Charles Anderson Wickliffe (June 8, 1788 – October 31, 1869) was an American politician who was the 11th United States Postmaster General from 1841 to 1845.
-He served as the 14th governor of Kentucky from 1839 to 1840 and as a U.S. Representative from Kentucky from 1861 to 1863.
+Charles Anderson Wickliffe (June 8, 1788 – October 31, 1869) was an American politician who was the 11th U.S. postmaster general from 1841 to 1845.
+He served as the 14th governor of Kentucky from 1839 to 1840 and as a U.S. representative from Kentucky from 1861 to 1863.
 He also served as Speaker of the Kentucky House of Representatives.
 Though he consistently identified with the Whig Party, he was politically independent, and often had differences of opinion with Whig founder and fellow Kentuckian Henry Clay.

 Wickliffe received a strong education in public school and through private tutors.
 He studied law and was elected to the Kentucky House of Representatives in 1812.
 A vigorous supporter of the War of 1812, he served for a brief time as aide-de-camp to two American generals in the war.
 In 1823, he was elected to the first of five consecutive terms in the U.S. House of Representatives.
-He returned to the state House in 1833, and was elected the tenth Lieutenant Governor of Kentucky in 1836.
+He returned to the state House in 1833, and was elected the tenth lieutenant governor of Kentucky in 1836.
 Governor James Clark died in office on October 5, 1839, and Wickliffe served as governor for the remaining nine months of Clark's term.

 President Tyler appointed Wickliffe as Postmaster General following Wickliffe's term as governor.
 In 1844, he was stabbed by a man who was later found to be insane.
 In 1845, President James K. Polk sent Wickliffe on a secret mission to report on British and French intents with regard to annexing Texas and to assess the feasibility of the United States undertaking such an action.
 Wickliffe's participation in this endeavor further distanced him from the Whigs.

 In 1861, Wickliffe was again elected to the U.S. House, serving a single term.
 He tried to avert the Civil War by serving as a delegate to both the 1861 Peace Conference and the Border States Convention.
 After war was declared, he sided with the Union cause.
 In 1863, he again sought the office of governor, but federal military forces interfered with the election, resulting in a landslide victory for Thomas E. Bramlette.
 Later in life, Wickliffe was crippled in a carriage accident and also went completely blind.
 He died on October 31, 1869, while visiting his daughter in Maryland.